 Search works by connecting what people say they are looking for with the content that is indexed in the search engine.
 A person types (or, increasingly, says) what they are looking for.
 This is their search query.

-You want your site to rank high for a certain set of search queries — those queries that are relevant to your site.
+You want your site to rank high for a certain set of search queries—those queries that are relevant to your site.
 You do that by making sure that your site contains the words that you think people will include in their search queries.
-These are the words that you're targeting are keywords.
+These words that you're targeting are keywords.

 By making sure your content contains the primary keywords that your audience will likely search for, you will help the search engine understand your site is relevant for that query.

 Step 1: Know Your Audience

 Ultimately, you want to make a list of keywords your audience is likely to search for and then make sure you have content that is useful to them and that includes those keywords.
 So, what's the first step?

 If you haven't already, you should develop a clear idea of the group of people you're trying to target.
 If you're a wedding photographer in Toronto, your audience will likely be young to middle-aged adult couples who are engaged in the Toronto area.
 If you're a bike shop in Seattle, your audience will be cyclists and people who might be interested in getting started.